atsushieno/aap-juce/README.md

 ## Profiling

-Both `juceaap_audio_plugin_client` and `juceaap_audio_processors` implement profiling support using ATrace API, just like aap-core and aap-lv2 do.
-The profiling is done at both including and excluding juceaap-specific parts.
+Both `aap_audio_plugin_client` and `aap_audio_processors` implement profiling support using ATrace API, just like aap-core and aap-lv2 do.
+The profiling is done at both including and excluding aap-juce specific parts.

 For more details on AAP tracing, read the [aap-core documentation](https://github.com/atsushieno/aap-core/blob/e9a28aa7f382a0c30b8b378b6809d2effa25e002/docs/DEVELOPERS.md#profiling-audio-processing) (it is a permalink; there may be updated docs).